Last updated: October 21st, 2022

 While this wheel is primarily intended for rally games, it’s also a very strong contender for oval racing.
 In both scenarios, the 33 cm diameter is the sweet spot; any smaller and your hands start to get too busy and any bigger will make you feel as if you’re driving a bus.
 This rim also boasts a collection of nine action buttons and two large adjustable wheel-mounted sequential paddle shifters.

 Two more essential features this wheel incorporates vital to performing well in rally racing are its shape and thickness.
-Being a perfect circle allows you to slide the rim in your hands and means your less likely to lose control in a drift, which is a significant component of rally driving, while the extra thickness compared to almost any other rim on the market is just so much more comfortable for this discipline.
+Being a perfect circle allows you to slide the rim in your hands and means you are less likely to lose control in a drift, which is a significant component of rally driving, while the extra thickness compared to almost any other rim on the market is just so much more comfortable for this discipline.

 As Thrustmaster’s top-shelf offering in the pedals department, the T-LCM pedals are the first made by the company to utilise a load cell.
 If that means nothing to you, make sure you check out my Pedal Buyers Guide which goes into detail about the different types of technology used in sim racing pedals.
 The T-LCM also supports Thrumaster’s trademarked “H.E.A.R.T.“, their Hall-effect sensor technology.
 In this pedal set, H.E.A.R.T. is found in the throttle and the clutch.
 The load cell is located in the brake pedal and is rated for 100 kg of which is ample for most sim racing situations.